atodorov/qa-automation-python-selenium-101/module01/README.md

 The module search path is defined in the `sys.path` variable!
 This is a list of directories in which modules are searched (from first to last).
 It can also be used to alter the search path to include non-standard directories!

+## Starting the Python interpreter

+An interactive session (useful for trying out things) can be started from the terminal by typing:

+    $ python
+    Python 2.7.5 (default, Aug  2 2016, 04:20:16)
+    [GCC 4.8.5 20150623 (Red Hat 4.8.5-4)] on linux2
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> print "Hello"
+    Hello
+    >>>

 ## Starting Python programs